 Gai voiced his apology, his annoyance clearly noticeable.
 The head of the Sound nins was too formidable it needed both him and Neji to engage him in combat.

-Tenten watched in desperation as Lee fought of three sound ninjas with her slung over his shoulder.
+Tenten watched in desperation as Lee fought off three sound shinobis with her slung over his shoulder.
 She was yelling at him to put her down and forget about her but he wouldn't listen.

-A loud explosion threw both Genin into what seemed like oblivion.
+A loud explosion threw both of them into what seemed like oblivion.

 The last thing Tenten saw before she slipped into unconsciousness was Gai cradling the seemingly limp and lifeless body of Lee, and the look of utter disappointment in Neji's piercing white eyes.